beothorn/123d_viewer/README.md

 http://beothorn.github.io/123d_viewer/

-To use your model just change the files inside the obj folder.
+To use your model just replace the files inside the obj folder.

 123d Cacth is an app to convert photographs to an 3d model: